A photographer representing the media was arrested at the headquarters of the Fairy Creek blockades on Tuesday morning.

 In May, the Canadian Association of Journalists (CAJ) challenged the RCMP in the BC Supreme Court over fair access for media after journalists were being restricted access at the old-growth blockades.

-Asked whether he was surprised, considering that last month the Canadian Association of Journalists (CAJ) won a Supreme court case against the RCMP for restricting media access, and Smith said no.
+Asked whether he was surprised, considering the judges decision in favour of CAJ, and Smith said no.

 “Am I surprised?
 No. They are an active force trying to clear the area.
 For them, the less eyes on them, the better,” added Smith.